 And you just knew there were going to be chickens, right?

 I hope that this post doesn’t give the impression that I am somehow dissatisfied with my own home, because that is definitely not the case.
 I count my blessings every single day, and honestly couldn’t ask for more.
 That said, I can still appreciate someone else’s talents and style without feeling like what I have is somehow inadequate.

 The older I get, the stronger my urge to get back to basics and create a simpler, more wholesome life for my family.
-In fact that was the main reason I started Project Simplify 365 back in January.
 I’m not there yet, and while I’d like to be the mom that feeds my kids home grown vegetables out of my own garden with freshly gathered eggs and homemade cheese, I’m still the mom that resorts to the McDonald’s drive-through because sometimes that’s just easier.

 Maybe someday we’ll find a 1927 Craftsman bungalow of our own and move to the country and grow vegetables and keep chickens and get a goat, and I’ll finally learn to can my own pickles and jam.
 Or maybe we won’t, and that’s okay too.
 But in the meantime I’m just happy I get to know a gal like Stacy.